Nikon D750 vs Panasonic G9

 Review summary: Nikon D750 vs Panasonic G9

 So what is the bottom line?
-Is there a clear favorite between the Nikon D750 and the Panasonic G9?
+Is the Nikon D750 better than the Panasonic G9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24.2 vs 20.2MP) with a 12% higher linear resolution.